lusis/apithings/internal/statusthing/README.md

 > Graphic design is my passion - someone on the internet

-If enabled, the following is available at `basepath/ui`
+The dashboard is served off the root of the basepath.
+It is read-only and does not require authentication.
+Api calls still require an apikey if configured as such

 ![basic dashboard with four squares colored to reflect the status - two green, one yellow and one red](dashboard-screenshot.png)

-**This dashboard does not allow edits and requires no authentication.
-API calls are still protected by an api key if enabled**

 ## APIs
-All requests must set the `Content-Type` header to `application/json`
+All `PUT`/`POST` requests must set the `Content-Type` header to `application/json`

 ### Get all statusthings
-- `GET <basepath>`: returns an array of statusthings:
+- `GET <basepath>/api/`: returns an array of statusthings:
     - sample response body
     ```json
     [